gullerya/object-observer/README.md

  - Optimization for the cases of Array massive mutations
  - Add `readPath` and `writePath` utility methods in `DataPath` object (part of change data)?
  - Create build process including test automation on CI and probably minification/reorg of a consumable code
+ - Changes, probably based on my own consumption of this library in [data-tier](https://github.com/gullerya/data-tier) module and/or community feedback

 #### Versions
 - 0.1.0